 The year 2006 saw the release of the book the Monster of Florence, a true crime tale about a serial killer who terrorized the hills around the Tuscan capital for almost 20 years, from 1968 until 1985.
 While several men were tried for the heinous crimes, many Italians, crime experts, and the book authors Mario Spezi and Douglas Preston, believe that the real killer remains on the loose to this day.

 I knew nothing about the sensational story of the Monster of Florence when I was first doing research for one of my Italy guides long ago.
 Certainly, I had heard of Il Mostro, the dark comedy by Roberto Benigni based on the crimes and the search for the perpetrator, but I hadn’t given it a second thought.
 You can be sure that the tourism boards did not wish to point out the areas where these crimes had taken place.
 In fact, two of the victims – Horst Meyer and Uwe Rüsch – were tourists who were camping in the Tuscan hills.

 As a travel writer, I also wasn’t keen to reveal this scary piece of Tuscan history.
 No use in discouraging travelers from visiting Tuscany just because of a few terrible incidents, I thought.
 But looking back on one of my research trips, I realized that I had actually stayed in a hotel – by myself – just minutes from one of the crimes scenes.
 The thought of it still sends shivers up my spine.

 Well, I still have no desire to reveal where my fateful hotel was.
 That would not be fair to the hotel.
-But above is a map of the locations of the crimes.
-On the Monster of Florence UK website you can view a timeline of the events and their locations.
+But above is a map of the locations of the crimes; each dot on the map explains the timeline of the events and links to further reading.
 Read these at your own risk!
 You’ll never look upon the Tuscan hills in the same way again!